top of page

 There is a lack of objective data in agriculture, making it challenging for farmers, land owners & investors to accurately assess the value, productivity, and environmental impact of land.

-CIBO set out to solve this problem with our beta product, Land Insights.
+CIBO set out to solve this problem with our beta product, CIBO Insights.

 THE PROBLEM